 If you are an employer, our New York City attorneys advise offering your employees comprehensive anti-sexual harassment training.
 Maintain an employee handbook that outlines all your policies regarding employment sexual harassment and discrimination.
 Create concrete repercussions for offenders and stick to your company’s policies.
 Don’t sweep indiscretions under the rug.

 If you have been affected by sexual harassment in your New York City workplace, you may be able to take legal action.
 Under local, state, and federal laws, you may be entitled to compensation.

-The New York City sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment and Gender Discrimination in Manhattan and the greater New York City area.
-Sexual Harassment is a gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or click here to schedule a free consultation.
-There is NO FEE unless our attorneys recover for you.
+The New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment and Gender Discrimination in Manhattan and the greater New York City area.
+Sexual Harassment is gender-based discrimination and is illegal.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020